ScottG489/scottg489.github.io/src/content/posts/google-drive-api-with-node-js.md

 ### Application code

-The example code is a simple demonstration that lists all the files that have been shared with the service account.
+The example code is a simple demonstration that lists all the files that [were shared](#share-your-files-with-the-service-account) with the service account.

 `index.ts` <a id="index-ts"></a>
 ```typescript